nln-anderson/Handwriting-Classifier/README.md

 The first step of this project is to create a machine learning model that can effectively classify characters.
 To do this, I used the following dataset from https://www.kaggle.com/datasets/xainano/handwrittenmathsymbols.
 It consists of 82 different characters, from greek letters to operations symbols.
 # Data Transforms
 I transformed all the images to grayscale, since color is irrelevent in this situation.
 I also normalized the grayscale values to ensure stability within the gradient calculations.
+# Viewing the Data
+To get a feel for the data, I printed one example from each class.
+Take a look at the image.
+(Image Here)
+I noticed that the "times" and "x" class were almost indistinguishable.
+They both were x's.
+And so, I combined them into one class for the model.
+Similarly, "1" and "ascii_124" looked almost idential, so I combined them into one class as well, under the label "1."
+In terms of data balancing, I counted the number of instances of each class.